blancheta/mario_kart_oop/README.md

 start_race(): Simulates the race by looping through the racers and calculating their progress based on their speed.
 Print the progress for each racer.

-declare_winner(): Determines which racer finishes first and prints their name.
+declare_winner(): Determines which racer finishes first and prints their name (randomly found from the list of racers for the race).